strimzi/strimzi-kafka-oauth/README.md

 Scope is sent to the Token Endpoint when obtaining the access token.

-For debug purposes you may want to properly configure which JWT token attribute contains the username of the account used to obtain the access token:
+For debug purposes you may want to properly configure which JWT token attribute contains the user id of the account used to obtain the access token:

 - `oauth.username.claim` (e.g.: "preferred_username")

 This does not affect how Kafka client is presented to the Kafka Broker.
-The broker performs username extraction from the token once again or it uses the Introspection Endpoint or the User Info Endpoint to get the username.
+The broker performs user id extraction from the token once again or it uses the Introspection Endpoint or the User Info Endpoint to get the user id.

-By default the username on the Kafka client is obtained from `sub` claim in the token - only if token is JWT.
+By default the user id on the Kafka client is obtained from `sub` claim in the token - only if token is JWT.
+Client side user id extraction is not possible when token is an opaque token - not JWT.

 You may want to explicitly specify the period the access token is considered valid.
-This may be necessary if using opaque tokens do not contain expiry info.
-This also allows you to shorten the token's lifespan.
+This allows you to shorten the token's lifespan.

 On the client the access token is reused for multiple connections with the Kafka Broker.
 Before it expires the token is refreshed in the background so that a valid token is always available for all the connections.
-You can make the token refresh more often than strictly necessary based on when it expires:
+You can make the token refresh more often than strictly necessary by shortening its lifespan:

 - `oauth.max.token.expiry.seconds` (e.g.: "600" - set token expiry to 10 minutes)